Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Important Warnings

 Fosrenol is not suitable for everyone.
-There are important conditions and situations where this medication should not be used.
+There are important conditions and situations where you should not use this medication.

 Who Should Not Take Fosrenol Chewable Tablets